vgmoose/broccolini/README.md

 Video demo on YT: https://www.youtube.com/watch?v=I9lm6_RgElE

-"Better than nothing" is the guiding philosophy of this project.
+"Better than nothing" is the guiding philosophy of this project!
 It also has very limited JS support through either [quickjs](https://github.com/quickjs-ng/quickjs) or [mujs](https://github.com/ccxvii/mujs) backends (see build instructions for details).

 ### What Works
 - renders HTML and CSS!